 “Ha!
 I was comparing myself to you humans.”

 Morris snapped her jaw shut and tackled the happy baker.
-Her arms didn’t quite reach all the way around his bulbous belly.
+Her arms didn’t quite reach all the way around his muscular chest.

 Rooster walked in looking pretentious and said, “Children,” primly.
 He plucked one of the fatter teacakes and tried his best to take the tiniest bites possible.
 The cake, which as big as his head, was eaten in three bites.